Multi-fidelity Gaussian Process Bandit Optimisation: Theoretical Results

 The above lemma will be useful for two reasons.
-First, the bounds on $\Tmmttxx{2}{n}{\cdot}$ show that most second fidelity (expensive) queries are inside $\Xcalrg$.
-The number of second fidelity (expensive) queries outside $\Xcalrg$ is small, precisely $\asymp n^\alpha$ for all $\alpha>0$ for an appropriate $\rho$.
+First, the bounds on $\Tmmttxx{2}{n}{\cdot}$ show that most second fidelity queries are inside $\Xcalrg$; the number of such expensive queries outside $\Xcalrg$ is small.
 This \emph{strong} result is only possible in the multi-fidelity setting.
-In \gpucbs the best achievable bound on the number of plays on a suboptimal set is $\asymp n^{1/2}$ for the SE kernel and worse for the \matern kernel.
+From the results of~\citet{srinivas10gpbandits}, we can infer that the best achievable bound on the number of plays for \gpucbs inside a suboptimal set is $\asymp n^{1/2}$ for the SE kernel and even worse for the \matern kernel.
 For example, in the simulation of Figure~\ref{fig:mfSimLong}, all queries to $\functwo$ are in fact confined to $\Xcalg$ which is a subset of $\Xcalrg$.
 This allows us to obtain regret that scales with $\IGn(\Xcalrg)$ as explained above.
 Second, we will use Lemma~\ref{lem:TmnxBoundsInformal} to control $N$, the (random) number of queries by \mfgpucbs within capital $\COST$.
 Let $\nCOST= \floor{\COST/\costtwo}$ be the (non-random) number of queries by a single fidelity method operating only at the second fidelity.
 As $\costone<\costtwo$, $N$ could be large for an arbitrary multi-fidelity method.
 However, using the bounds on $\Tmmttxx{1}{n}{\cdot}$ we can show that $N$ is $\asymp\nCOST$ when $\COST$ is larger than some value $\COSTnought$.
-Below, we detail the main ingredients in the proof of Lemma~\ref{lem:TmnxBoundsInformal}. \begin{itemize}[leftmargin=0.3in] \item $ T^{(1)}_n\big(\complement{\Xcalrg}\big)$: By the design of our algorithm, \mfgpucbs will begin querying $\funcone$.
+Below, we detail the main ingredients in the proof of Lemma~\ref{lem:TmnxBoundsInformal}. \begin{itemize}[leftmargin=0.3in] \item $ T^{(1)}_n(\Xcalrg)$: By the design of our algorithm, \mfgpucbs will begin querying $\funcone$.
 To achieve finite regret we need to show that we will eventually query $\functwo$.
 For any region in $\Xcalrg$ the switching condition of step 2 in Algorithm~\ref{alg:mfgpucb} ensures that we do not query that region indefinitely.
 That is, if we keep querying a certain region, the first fidelity GP uncertainty $\betath\sigmamtmo$ will reduce below $\gammaone$ in that region.
-As expected, the bound has critical dependence on the threshold parameter $\gammaone$.
-We will discuss the implications at the end of this subsection and in Section~\ref{sec:implementation}.
+We will discuss the implications of the choice of $\gammaone$ at the end of this subsection and in Section~\ref{sec:implementation}.